Musk's leaked email shows Tesla to make record deliveries in second quarter

 Musk's email, widely posted on social media and authenticated for Reuters by a source familiar with the matter, also said the company had on average produced 900 Model 3 cars per day this week, bringing it closer to a target of 7,000 per week.

+Shares this week have traded at their lowest since late 2016 and were down for six consecutive sessions.

+The communication is one of the first about sales by Musk following an agreement with the U.S. Securities and Exchange Commission that requires a securities lawyer to review his tweets and other communications that have material information.

-Demand for Model 3 sedan and Tesla's other cars has moved to the top of investors' list of concerns around the company after it reported slack first-quarter demand for its vehicles against a backdrop of U.S.-China trade tensions.
+Demand for Tesla's Model 3 sedan and other cars has moved to the top of investors' list of worries after the company reported slack first-quarter demand against a backdrop of U.S.-China trade tensions.

-Musk is battling to convince investors that demand remains high for Model 3, the sedan targeted to propel Tesla to sustainable profit, and that it can be delivered efficiently and swiftly to customers around the world.
+Musk's focus on cost-cutting has underscored broader concerns about whether Tesla has enough cash to fund its operations while it tries to turn a profit.

 "It's the usual Elon Musk scheme: spread positive mood with good news.
 Elon is a marketing man, but the Tesla reality is sobering," Nord LB analyst Frank Schwope said.

-The carmaker is building a factory in China to produce its Model 3 electric vehicles in the world's largest auto market and to escape a rise in tariffs on cars imported from the United States.
+The carmaker is building a factory in China to produce Model 3 in the world's largest auto market and to escape a rise in tariffs on cars imported from the United States.

-Tesla shares, down for six consecutive sessions as Wall Street worried over the company's future and ability to keep investing, were up 3per cent shortly after Reuters published the confirmation of Musk's mail.
-They had been trading down around 2.5per cent.

 "Tesla is the EV industry leader for a reason, and we expect the company to remain successful."